-• Current and recent NCCC students can follow the same instructions as outlined for eTranscripts above.
-Under Transcripts select Official Paper Transcript and we will print and mail the transcript to the destination you provide.

-2. Submit a Transcript Request Form

-• A Transcript Request Form is available in the Registrar's Office and on our website http:// www.nwcc.edu/assets/uploads/files/forms/TranscriptRequestFormfillable.pdf.
+- Current and recent NCCC students can follow the same instructions as outlined for eTranscripts above.
+Under Transcripts select "Official Paper Transcript" and we will print and mail the transcript to the destination you provide. - 2.
+Submit a Transcript Request Form - A Transcript Request Form is available in the Registrar's Office and on our website.
 Print, fill out and sign, then mail or fax the Transcript Request Form.
 The form must be completed and signed for us to mail out a Transcript.